BrannonKLuong/dropshop_ML_overlay/Greedy_Alg_Folder/Greedy_Alg_ReadME.md

 ## The Bulk of the Changes in the Find Closest Droplet Function Logic
 The core of the logic is replaced with a binary search applied to a sorted array of droplets which is sorted by the sum of the distance traveled.
 Find Closest Droplet now has a hard-coded parameter called acceptable_distance which is an arbitrarily chosen value that determines whether or not a droplet is close enough to detection to be sufficiently returned/determined as the closest droplet.
 Inherently the algorithm follows the fundamentals of binary search and uses the distance values for comparisons.
+L is the left index and R is the right index.

 ```
 def find_closest_droplet(arr, mid:(int, int), course, x_y_map) -> Droplet:
     '''Iterative Binary Search Algorithm for DropShop using Distance as a Metric'''